Watson

 Watson is in need of a friend.
 The kind of friend who will spend $100 to bail him out of the shelter, take him home to a fenced in yard, let him cuddle on the couch, take him for car rides, teach him some manners, and love him unconditionally as he learns how to be a dog.

 Watson has had a very bad start in life.
 His luck changed when he was spotted by a compassionate individual who took him into her car and then to a vet to ask for help.
 She found him wandering the street in an unsafe area of town, emaciated, scared, and with part of a broken chain or tether still attached to his oversized collar.
-We don’t know the story behind his story, but we can only guess that someone got him as a puppy, invested very little time in training, supervision, or care, and resorted to tying him up permanently in a yard.
-So now Watson is living at our shelter and although he is safe and well fed (and now neutered, chipped, and vaccinated) it’s not a home.
+We dont know the story behind his story, but we can only guess that someone got him as a puppy, invested very little time in training, supervision, or care, and resorted to tying him up permanently in a yard.
+So now Watson is living at our shelter and although he is safe and well fed (and now neutered, chipped, and vaccinated) its not a home.
 He desperately wants affection.
-He wants t
+He wants to

 ***Sharonville Location***